lowRISC/opentitan/hw/ip/otbn/dv/rig/README.md

 output should be stable for a fixed seed.
 If not specified, the seed is zero.

-To support testing with the `START_ADDR` register, which allows the host processor to control OTBN's reset address, there is a `--start-addr` parameter.
-By default this is zero.

 ### The size parameter

 The `--size` parameter is used to control how big the program grows.
 A